simon-brooke/wildwood/doc/Bialowieza.md

 ### Are located two-position propositions sufficient?

 The reason I like the idea of investigating whether located two position propositions are sufficient is that a very regular knowlege representation is easy to compute over.
-The reason I think it might not be is this:
+The reason I think it might not be is that some things don't - at first glance - seem to fit naturally into this schema.

-Suppose Calpurnia told Drusilla that Brutus killed Caesar in the Forum on the Ides of March.
+For example, suppose Calpurnia told Drusilla that Brutus killed Caesar in the Forum on the Ides of March.
 For simplicity, let's call

 * Brutus killed Caesar in the Forum on the Ides of March.